-While today oxygen is primarily produced by green plants and phytoplankton, this was not the case on primordial Earth.
-The first organisms to develop oxygen-releasing photosynthesis – the skill to convert solar energy into chemical energy by splitting water and releasing oxygen as a waste product – were cyanobacteria.
-When exactly cyanobacteria developed the ability to do oxygen-releasing photosynthesis is poorly constrained, but geological evidence suggests that they became significant contributors of oxygen into the atmosphere by ~2.4 billion years ago.
+While today oxygen is primarily produced by green plants and phytoplankton, this was not the case on primordial (early) Earth.
+The first organisms to develop oxygen-releasing photosynthesis, the skill to convert solar energy into chemical energy by splitting water and releasing oxygen as a waste product, were cyanobacteria (figure 1).
+When exactly cyanobacteria developed the ability to do oxygen-releasing photosynthesis is poorly constrained, but geological evidence suggests that they became significant contributors of oxygen into the atmosphere by ~2.4 billion years ago (figure 1).

 The time period over which oxygen became a persistent component of the atmosphere is known as the Great Oxidation Event (GOE).
 Several lines of evidence pinpoint the start of the GOE at ~2.4 billion years ago.
-Over the subsequent 400 million years, oxygen levels reached at least 10% of the modern level.
-It is worth mentioning that, for the first half of Earth’s 4.6-billion-year history, primitive organisms were not concerned about breathing oxygen.
+Over the subsequent 400 million years, oxygen levels reached to at least 10% of the modern level (modern oxygen level in the atmosphere is ~21%).
+It is worth mentioning that, for the first half of Earth’s 4.6-billion-year history, primitive (early-stage) organisms were not concerned about breathing oxygen.
 On the contrary, they were happy to avoid it.
 Thus, the GOE likely wreaked havoc in food chains and brought significant rearrangements in ecosystems.

 Microbes can thrive in various settings, including those where oxygen is not readily available.
-In oxygen-poor environments, microbes respire anaerobically by consuming other ions or molecules, such as manganese oxides, ferrous iron, nitrate or sulfate.
+In oxygen-poor environments, microbes respire anaerobically (without oxygen) by consuming other ions (charged atom or molecule) or molecules, such as manganese oxides (MnO2), ferrous iron (Fe2+), nitrate (NO3–) or sulfate (SO42-).
 However, the energy gain from anaerobic respiration is insufficient to support the growth of complex multicellular organisms.
 Consequently, microbes that consume other molecules instead of oxygen can grow in numbers but not in cell size or complexity.
 Because the GOE should have removed the constraints on animal evolution posed by oxygen availability in their habitats, one might expect to see animal evolution take off, but this is not the case.
 Interestingly, the earliest animal fossils are found much later in the rock record than evidence for the GOE – so much later that dinosaurs could have evolved and become extinct ten times over!

 - Catling D.C., Glein C.R., Zahnle K.J., Mckay C.P., 2005.
 Why O2 is required by complex life on habitable planets and the concept of planetary ‘oxygenation time’.
 Astrobiology 5, 415–438.